 Instructions

-- Place pan in oven and bake for 30-40 minutes or until sweet potato is fork tender and sausage is golden brown.
-Serve warm.
+- Roast the Hash: Spread sweet potato, apple, sausage, walnuts, and raisins onto prepared sheet pan in a shallow layer, then place into the oven to bake for 30-40 minutes or until sweet potato is tender and sausage is golden brown.
+Serve warm.½ cup raisins, ¼ cup walnuts

 Marta says